 - France has an extremely high-quality healthcare system.
 Many move to the country for this healthcare system alone, as doctor’s visits are a fraction of the cost of other countries.

-This is one of the more expensive countries on our list, and you will need to make a bit more to live in France comfortably.
+This is one of the more expensive countries to retire on our list, and you will need to make a bit more to live in France comfortably.
 In fact, most can comfortably live here for between $2,500 and $3,000 a month.
 Of course, if you want to live more lavishly, there are plenty of amenities and fun outings you can do in the country with extra cash.

 Taking a break from our more tropical destinations, let’s take a look at a country that comes straight from a storybook, which is Ireland.
 The country is more affordable than many think and offers some of the most amazing sights.